Straight Outta Compton (film): Plot

-When N.W.A heavily insults Cube on their next record, 100 Miles and Runnin' (1990), he responds with the diss track "No Vaseline," criticizing them and Heller.
-This, combined with Cube's association with the Nation of Islam, outspoken criticism of the Los Angeles Police Department in the wake of the beating of Rodney King, and a starring role in the 1991 film Boyz n the Hood, make him even more famous and controversial.
+When N.W.A heavily insults Cube on their next record, 100 Miles and Runnin' (1990), he responds with the diss track "No Vaseline", criticizing them and Heller.
+This, combined with Cube's association with the Nation of Islam, outspoken criticism of the Los Angeles Police Department in the wake of the beating of Rodney King, and a starring role in the 1991 film Boyz n the Hood, makes him even more famous and controversial.

 Dre hires the imposing Bloods gang member Suge Knight as his manager after Knight proves that Heller has been underpaying him.
 Dre leaves N.W.A to form Death Row Records with Knight, who has his men threaten Heller and beat Eazy-E to pressure them to release Dre from his contract with Ruthless.
-Dre enjoys his newfound freedom and begins working with other rappers, including then-newcomer Snoop Dogg.
-His debut solo album, The Chronic (1992), sells over five million copies and is critically acclaimed, even as he becomes concerned about Knight's violent behavior and the community is rocked by the 1992 Los Angeles riots.
+Dre enjoys his newfound freedom and begins working with other rappers, including Tupac and then-newcomer Snoop Dogg.
+His debut solo album, The Chronic (1992), sells more than five million copies and is critically acclaimed, even as he becomes concerned about Knight's violent behavior and the community is rocked by the 1992 Los Angeles riots.

 Eazy, whose fortunes and health have declined, is devastated by the comparative success of his former bandmates.
-Learning that Heller has been embezzling money from Ruthless from the beginning, he fires him and decides to rekindle his friendships with Cube and Dre, who agree to an N.W.A reunion.
+Learning that Heller has been embezzling money from Ruthless from the beginning, Eazy fires Heller, and decides to rekindle his friendships with Cube and Dre, who agree to an N.W.A reunion.
 During the reunion, Eazy collapses and is admitted to the hospital, where he is diagnosed with HIV/AIDS.
 Amid emotional visits from his bandmates, Eazy dies on March 26, 1995, and is mourned by fans.

 Dre parts ways with Knight and Death Row a year later to form his own label, Aftermath Entertainment.
-Clips shown during the film's credits highlight Cube's subsequent roles as a film actor and Dre's career as a producer and entrepreneur.
-Several famous rappers credit Dre with helping to launch their careers, and Beats Electronics, which he co-founded, was bought by Apple Inc. in 2014 for $3 billion.
+Cube subsequently becomes successful as a film actor, and Dre finds success as a producer and entrepreneur.
+Several famous rappers such as Kendrick Lamar, Eminem and 50 Cent credit Dre with helping to launch their careers, and Beats Electronics, which Dre co-founded, is bought by Apple Inc. in 2014 for $3.2 billion.